johncalab/dockerized_mlflow_server/README.md

 #### backend
 If you want to store experiment parameters (the mlflow backend) in a separate SQL server, first populate the `.mlfenv` file.
-The only variable that matters is `BACKEND_STORE_URI`.
+Experiment metadata, such as parameters and metrics, are recorded in the `BACKEND_STORE_URI`.
-You can either populate that directly with a long string, or populate each chunk.
+This can either be a local path, or a sql backend.
+A database URI looks like this: `dialect://USER:PASS@HOST:PORT/NAME`.

 #### artifacts
 When using a custom backend, mlflow requires a location for artifacts.